AAA Editor Notes

 Ranger-led and audio tours are available.
 The 28-minute film “Island of Hope, Island of Tears” tells the story of immigrants traveling via steerage to the United States.

-Ferry service is available daily from Battery Park in Lower Manhattan and from Liberty State Park in Jersey City, N.J.
-A round-trip ticket includes stops at both Liberty and Ellis islands.
+A round-trip ferry ticket includes stops at both Liberty and Ellis islands.